YosysHQ/yosys/docs/source/using_yosys/synthesis/synth.rst

 ~~~~~~~~~~~~~~~~~

 In addition to the above hardware-specific synth commands, there is also
-:cmd:ref:`prep`.
+:cmd:title:`prep`.
 This command is limited to coarse-grain synthesis, without
 getting into any architecture-specific mappings or optimizations.
 Among other
 things, this is useful for design verification.